Understanding the Problem

 Organic Material Accumulates

-Plants, algae, and natural materials settle and decompose on the lake bottom, forming muck over time.
+Plants, algae, and natural materials settle and decompose on the lake bottom, forming muck.

 Phosphorus Is Released

-As muck decomposes, it releases excess phosphorus and other nutrients back into the water column.
+Decomposing muck releases excess phosphorus and nutrients back into the water column.
+Removing the muck and supporting submerged aquatic vegetation prevents this process.

-Excess phosphorus fuels harmful algal blooms that degrade water quality, harm aquatic life, and threaten downstream waterways including the Indian River Lagoon and Caloosahatchee River.
+Excess phosphorus fuels algal blooms that degrade water quality and harm aquatic life.

 The Cycle Repeats

-Algal blooms die and settle on the lake bottom, adding to the muck layer and intensifying the cycle of nutrient release and ecological damage.
+Algal blooms die and settle, adding to the muck layer and intensifying the cycle.

 The Damage